usabilla/usabilla-u4a-react-native/README.md

 For more on how to use custom variables, have a look at [Custom Variables](#custom-variables).

 **Note: A campaign will never be triggered for the same user more than once.**

+### Standard Events

+From **`v1.0.0`** onwards we are introducing a new feature **Standard Events**.

+**Note : Now with Standard Events you can show campaigns in your application(Host application embedded with GetFeedback Digital/ Usabilla SDK) without adding any extra lines of code.
+You just have to create Standard Campaigns(Campaigns with Default/System Events) with your `User-Account` at `GetFeedback`.**

+Currently we are supporting these lifecycle / system events :
+ - `LAUNCH` : Define as when the app is entering foreground
+ - `EXIT` : Define as when the app is entering to the background
+ - `CRASH` : Define as when the app is crashed ( terminated due to an unexpected behaviour)

+**Note : SDK will not listen to any Default / System events, until it has been initialised and it is recommended to initialise only once.
+In order to make this work properly, SDK has to be initialize using `FlutterUsabilla.initialize` at the earliest possibility, preferably in the initState method:**

+To get some additional information about the response left by your user, you have the option to use the [`callback`](#campaign-submission-callback)  method.
+This is a listener that listens in to the moment a Campaign with standard events is closed.

+[Click here](https://support.usabilla.com/hc/en-us/articles/4747575452562) to read more about Standard Events.

 ### Campaign submission callback